Dartmouth-OpenAV/.github/profile/README.md

 ## Quickstart

-Here's a script that can instantiate an OpenAV stack on your laptop, cloud server, Raspberry Pi or other.
+Here's a script to instantiate an quick OpenAV stack on your laptop, cloud server, Raspberry Pi or other.
 You'll need a terminal, Bash, and Docker [Docker](https://docs.docker.com/engine/install/).

 [quickstart.sh](https://raw.githubusercontent.com/Dartmouth-OpenAV/.github/refs/heads/main/quickstart.sh)

+For the moment, it does not load a User Interface to interact with, it stops at the [Orchestrator](https://github.com/Dartmouth-OpenAV/orchestrator), and so you would interact with it using its (collection of web requests)[https://raw.githubusercontent.com/Dartmouth-OpenAV/orchestrator/refs/heads/main/orchestrator.collection.json] (with apps like Insomnia or PostMan).